tabalinas/jsgrid/README.md

 A boolean value specifies whether sorting is allowed.

 ### paging (default: `false`)
-A boolean value specifies whether data displayed by pages.
+A boolean value specifies whether data is displayed by pages.

 ### pageLoading (default: `false`)
 A boolean value specifies whether to load data by page.
-When `pageLoading` is `true` the `loadData` method of controller `filter` parameter has two properties `pageSize` and `pageIndex`.
+When `pageLoading` is `true` the `loadData` method of controller accepts `filter` parameter with two additional properties `pageSize` and `pageIndex`.

 ### rowClass
 A string or a function specifying row css classes.
-A string should have classes separated with spaces.
+A string contains classes separated with spaces.
 A function has signature `function(item, itemIndex)`.
-It accepts item and index of item.
-It should returns a string with classes separated with spaces.
+It accepts the data item and index of the item.
+It should returns a string containing classes separated with spaces.

 ### rowClick
 A function handling row click.
 Accepts single argument with following structure: